 Most recently Andy has been working with Australian Country Music Royalty, co-writing with multiple Golden Guitar winning artist Lyn Bowtell, also mentoring with Golden Guitar winning duo Carter and Carter.
 Andy has also been working closely with ARIA Charting artist Aly Cook and Key 2 Artists.

 The EP was released on the 27th of July 2020 and entered the official Country album iTunes Charts at #5 and all genres at #50.
 The second single wildflower's was picked up by CMT Australia and Kix Fm.
+The Biggest Hearts can Break debuted at #26 on the top 40 Australian Airplay Charts and #23 on the Tasmanian official top 40 charts, Also number 8 on the country thunder network top 20, picked up by ABC country radio. featured on Ian McNamaras show on the ABC Macca all over Australia.

 Andy has been playing gigs around Australia.
 Featured at several events Including The Tamworth Country Music Festival performing on the Toyota fan zone stage, Tamworth Town Hall, Tamworth Service Club, and Bowling Club to name a few.